lrusso/WebServer/README.md

 - Click on **ADVANCED**.
 - Click on **Proceed to localhost (unsafe)**.

-**NOTE**: Why is this workaround useful?
+Why is this workaround useful?
 Only for testing purposes and because, for example, you could have a Web App that may require access to your webcam and that is not allowed using a non-secure connection.

 ---